 Moving Digital Signage forward with Microsoft Infrastructure

-In my previous article, I discussed reasons why Microsoft has managed to break new barriers and grown to be one of the most valuable companies in the world.It shows the tremendous momentum of software & cloud services.
+In my previous article about Security, I discussed reasons why Microsoft has managed to break new barriers and grown to be one of the most valuable companies in the world.It shows the tremendous momentum of software & cloud services.
 Microsoft Office 365 and their Azure Platform - infrastructure and cloud services - provide a joint value still to be discovered and explored by many.
-We in Databeat have decided to dive deep into this and invest heavily in a conceptual change based on what we believe will shape the future of digital signage; eco-system integration.
+We in Databeat decided to invest heavily in a conceptual change to what we believe will shape the future of digital signage; eco-system integration.
+Here are three reasons;

 #1 - Privacy

-As another one of those vendors, we are more than happy to let eco-system vendors, like Microsoft, Google or Amazon provide such services with the required quality and security so that we can retrieve it from them when needed.
-They have systems, competence and capacity to do so in an evermore hostile internet environment, where hackers of all sorts are keen to test skills.
-These vendors are required to let users decide what information to share and what not to share, and they are under intense scrutiny to provide secure and stable services, so in this sense, we can trust them.
+Not only does Microsoft and Google have systems, competence and capacity to protect user data in an evermore hostile internet environment, where hackers of all sorts are keen to test skills; they are required to let their mullions of users decide what information to share and what not to share, and they are constantly under intense scrutiny to provide secure and stable services, so in this sense, we can trust them.

 #2 - Collaboration

-Another development of future impact for digital signage is that of information sharing, collaboration, and relevant tools and processes.
-We genuinely believe that phone calls, texts, meetings, e-mail, spreadsheets, and documents are less efficient than the potential we see in new collaboration tools and processes, such as Microsoft Teams, SharePoint, Flow, and others.
+Another development of future impact for digital signage is that of information sharing, collaboration, and required tools and processes to do so.
+We genuinely believe that freestanding phone calls, texts, meetings, e-mails, spreadsheets and other documents will serve a much better purpose if they are linked by new and fast growing collaboration tools and processes, such as Microsoft Teams, SharePoint, Flow, and others.

 #3 - Business Intelligence

-One interesting example is Microsoft Power BI - a Gartner Group magic Quadrant leader - where top right is "the best", where completeness of vision and ability to execute are the two determining factors.
+One interesting example is Microsoft Power BI - a Gartner Group magic Quadrant leader.
+Here the top right position is "the best", where completeness of vision and ability to execute are the two determining factors.

-Users can choose a world-class tool to find, select, extract, calculate and present these values and graphs and publish Power BI dashboards or tiles to Office 365 user groups at their own discretion when linked and setup, new data would be available to all relevant screens automatically and immediately.
+With Power BI users has a world-class tool to find, select, extract, calculate and present key values and graphs and publish Power BI dashboards or tiles to Office 365 user groups at their own discretion.
+Refreshed data is available to all relevant screens automatically and immediately.
+With our Office 365 infrastructure integration we can easily harness the power and flexibility of all this.

 As the leader of Office tools (Word, Excel, PowerPoint, PowerBI, etc) we believe that Microsoft infrastructure integration - in particular- is key to the future of digital signage.
 We do look forward to more 3rd party vendors (ie other BI tools, collaboration, and presentation tools, etc) making this integration.
 It will enable their content to be published much easier to screens efficiently.